-Dairy Goats:
+Dairy Goats

-Exhibitors are expected to know and follow all Animal Science Rules and Health Requirements.

-- A. All animals will be inspected by a veterinarian before entering the fair barns.
-Special attention will be given to abscesses, foot problems, respiratory diseases, pinkeye, sore mouth and skin diseases. - B. All goats will be tagged or tattooed with scrapie identification numbers. - C. Purebred and grade animals are shown together.
+- A. Exhibitors are expected to know and follow all Animal Science Rules and Health Requirements. - B. All animals will be inspected by a veterinarian before entering the fair barns.
+Special attention will be given to abscesses, foot problems, respiratory diseases, pinkeye, sore mouth and skin diseases. - C. All goats will be tagged or tattooed with scrapie identification numbers. - D. Purebred and grade animals are shown together.
 Wethers will be shown in separate conformation classes.
-Does and wethers will compete together in showmanship. - D. It is recommended all goats be treated with a nasal vaccine for respiratory infections 1-2 weeks before fair. - E. All Dairy & Pygmy goats must be polled or dehorned and neatly healed.
+Does and wethers will compete together in showmanship. - E. It is recommended all goats be treated with a nasal vaccine for respiratory infections 1-2 weeks before fair. - F. All Dairy & Pygmy goats must be polled or dehorned and neatly healed.
 Horned meat goats and fiber goats will be allowed, however, signs of behavior or safety issues could result in disqualification and removal of the animal.
-Exhibitors must provide liners for pens to reduce opening size if bringing small kids; pens are traditionally 6' X 6'. - F. All members will follow the rules and recommendations provided by the department superintendent. - G. Junior Champion and Reserve Junior Champion Female will be selected from entries in Classes 1-4 (nonmilking) and Senior Champion and Reserve Senior Champion Female will be selected from entries in Classes 5-9 (milking).
+Exhibitors must provide liners for pens to reduce opening size if bringing small kids; pens are traditionally 6' X 6'. - G. All members will follow the rules and recommendations provided by the department superintendent. - H. Junior Champion and Reserve Junior Champion Female will be selected from entries in Classes 1-4 (nonmilking) and Senior Champion and Reserve Senior Champion Female will be selected from entries in Classes 5-9 (milking).
 A breed champion and reserve champion will be selected in each breed having two or more classes represented.
 All champions must have won a blue award and be of championship quality as determined by the judge.
 Grand and Reserve Grand Champion winners will be selected from Junior and Senior Champion classes.

 Note for State Fair: Only bucks kidded after August 1 and nursing a doe will be allowed.
 Otherwise, no bucks allowed.
+Pygmy and Angora goats will not be allowed.